-Box Office: 'Star Wars' crosses $800 million domestically, 'Revenant' impresses
+Box Office: 'Star Wars' Crosses $800 Million Domestically, 'Revenant' Impresses

 Universal's "Sisters" rounded out the top five, earning $7.2 million.
 The Amy Poehler and Tina Fey comedy about a pair of siblings suffering from arrested development has racked up $73.9 million.

 Quentin Tarantino's "The Hateful Eight" dropped a steep 60% from its wide release bow despite adding 464 theaters.
-The revisionist Western from the Weinstein Company picked up $6.4 million, bringing its total to $41.5 million.
+The revisionist Western picked up $6.4 million, bringing its total to $41.5 million.

-Paramount's "The Big Short" made $6.3 million.
-The financial crisis comedy with Brad Pitt, Ryan Gosling, Christian Bale, and Steve Carell has earned $42.8 million.